avbentem/airtime-calculator/README.md

 - a help page explaining the basics
 - support for MAC commands
 - support for FSK
-- an option to toggle if maximum dwell times are applicable
+- an option to toggle if maximum dwell times are applicable (and maybe toggle the old/new maximum payload sizes for CN470-510)

 ## Data rates and frequency plans